 ► Installing an Oil Catch Can on the P.C.V.
 System.

 ► ...and Much More!
 Pay attention to the "Important Notes"

-On early 2006 I Swapped a progressive Weber 32/36 Carburetor on my 1985 Subaru White Wagon (which isn't white anymore),, that swap job took much more things to do than what the Manual included with the kit, stated; so I'll explain everything needed to successfully do the Swap and I will add Photos, describing all the problems I faced and the ideas I had to solve them, here; Hoping that this writeup will Help you to Swap a Weber carburetor on a EA82 Subaru engine.
+On early 2006 I Swapped a progressive Weber 32/36 Carburetor on my 1985 Subaru White Wagon (which isn't white anymore),, that swap job needed much more things to be done than what the Manual included with the kit, stated; so I'll explain here everything that is needed to successfully do the Swap, and I will add Photos describing all the problems I faced and the ideas I had to solve them; Hoping that this writeup will Help you to Swap a Weber carburetor on a EA82 Subaru engine, flawlessly.

 Many of the Ideas I'll explain here, might be aplicable to the older Subaru EA81 engine as well, almost everything except the adapter plate.

 REMEMBER: Use this Ideas at your Own Risk!